openorch/openorch/docs-source/docs/services/user-svc.md

 # User Svc

-The user service is at the heart of Superplatform, managing users, tokens, organizations, permissions and more.
-Each service and human on the Superplatform network has an account in the `User Svc`.
+The user service is at the heart of OpenOrch, managing users, tokens, organizations, permissions and more.
+Each service and human on the OpenOrch network has an account in the `User Svc`.

 > This page is a high level overview of the `User Svc`.
-For more details, please see the [User Svc API documentation](/docs/superplatform/login).
+For more details, please see the [User Svc API documentation](/docs/openorch/login).

 ## How It Works

 ### The Token

-The User Svc produces a JWT ([JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)) upon [/user-svc/login](/docs/superplatform/login) in the `token.token` field (see the response documentation).
+The User Svc produces a JWT ([JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token)) upon [/user-svc/login](/docs/openorch/login) in the `token.token` field (see the response documentation).

-You can either use this token as a proper JWT - decode it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the [/user-svc/user/by-token](/docs/superplatform/read-user-by-token) endpoint.
+You can either use this token as a proper JWT - decode it and inspect the contents, or you can just use the token to read the user account that belongs to the token with the [/user-svc/user/by-token](/docs/openorch/read-user-by-token) endpoint.

 ### Decoding the Token

-The [`/user-svc/public-key`](/docs/superplatform/get-public-key) will return you the public key of the User Svc which then you can use that to decode the token.
+The [`/user-svc/public-key`](/docs/openorch/get-public-key) will return you the public key of the User Svc which then you can use that to decode the token.

 Use the JWT libraries that are available in your programming language to do that, or use the Singularon [SDK](https://github.com/singulatron/singulatron/tree/main/sdk) if your language is supported.